 Free visit - Saint Peter Church

-Patron Saint of farmers; called to bring upon the rain; Saint Gaudérique.
+Patron Saint of farmers, called upon to bring the rain : Saint Gaudérique.

 Sunyer came from the Catalan village of Manresa, in Spain.
-He has been trained by the great masters, like Luis Generes, sculptor of the altar piece of the Trinity here in church of Prades.
-The work of Sunyer is singular; you could find some of it in churches like Collioure or Vinça.
+He had been trained by the great masters, like Luis Generes, sculptor of the altarpiece of the Trinity which can also be found here in the church of Prades.
+The work of Sunyer is singular : you can as well admire it in Collioure or Vinça's churches.
 It’s also the last testimony from the Spanish baroque partially disappeared during civil war.

-The apostle Peter is represented into center, dressed in Pope, the first Pope of the Roman Catholic Church whom aims to be triumphant of the "Protestant heresy".
-Four big scenes represent the life of Saint Peter : the crucifixion, the cure of the lame, the delivery of the keys to the Kingdom to which are added 2 small playlets representing the walking on waters.
+Peter the apostle is represented in the middle, dressed as the Pope, the first Pope of the Roman Catholic Church whom aims to be triumphant of the "Protestant heresy".
+Four big scenes represent the life of Saint Peter : "The crucifixion", "The cure of the lame", "I will give you the keys of the Kingdom of Heaven", to which are added 2 small scenes representing the walking on waters.